ObserveRTC/schemas/npm-lib/README.md

-controlFlags | Additional control flags indicate various operation has to be performed clientSamples | Samples taken from the client sfuSamples | Samples taken from an Sfu
+controlFlags | Additional control flags indicate various operation has to be performed clientSamples | Samples taken from the client sfuSamples | Samples taken from an Sfu turnSamples | Samples taken from the TURN server

 ## Changelog